Tax Reform Changes That Impact Your 2019 Taxes

 The bill also expands the definition of qualified property to include qualified film, television, and live theatrical productions released after September 27, 2017.

-State and Local Taxes
+State and local taxes

 For tax year 2019 (the taxes you file in 2020), you may be able to deduct sales tax, state and local income tax, and/or property taxes capped at $10,000 ($5,000 for married filing separate) if you itemize deductions.

-We are ready to help you file and our products will be up to date with the latest tax laws and will guide you through these situations.
+We are ready to help you file, and our products will be up to date with the latest tax laws and will guide you through these situations.

 With TurboTax Live Full Service, a local expert matched to your unique situation will do your taxes for you start to finish.
 Or, get unlimited help and advice from tax experts while you do your taxes with TurboTax Live Assisted.

-And if you want to file your own taxes, you can still feel confident you'll do them right with TurboTax as we guide you step by step.
+And if you want to file your own taxes, TurboTax will guide you step by step so you can feel confident they'll be done right.
 No matter which way you file, we guarantee 100% accuracy and your maximum refund.